Keeping your white/light colored persian's face clean

 This is the easiest to fix.
 Either use a cat bib (a big coffee filter with a hole in the center works), or after the meal, wash the cat's face and bib and fluff dry.
 When we were showing Gio, we only fed him white foods...chicken and rice, turkey...any actual meat doesn't stain.

-When planning on showing your white, you will want to bathe weekly.
-There are plenty of brightening shampoos on the market these days (E-Z Grrom Crystal White, White Lightening, etc...visit www.showdogstore.com for a wide selection of products.
-Remember to condition the coat with all these frequent bathings.
+When planning on showing your white or just keeping her looking her very best, you will want to bathe weekly.
+There are plenty of brightening shampoos on the market these days (E-Z Groom Crystal White, White Lightening, etc...visit our BATHING page for complete information with pictures!!!